ChrisJAdamek/ChrisJAdamek/README.md

 👋 Hi, I’m Chris.

-💼 I work in a non-dev crypto policy role.
+💼 I work in a crypto policy role.
+I'm not a dev.

 📓 This Github is all about learning and teaching.

-📚 Check out my current [reading list](/readingList.md).
+📚 Check out my current [Reading List](/readingList.md).

 💻 I'm @chrisjadamek on Twitter and LinkedIn.